spike-rabbit/element/docs/components/status-notifications/inline-notification.md

-# Inline Notification
+# Inline notification

-Inline notifications show up in the task flow to provide feedback or the status of an action.
+**Inline notifications** show up in the task flow to provide feedback or the status of an action.
 These notifications are task generated.
 They are persistent in nature and vanish after the issue is resolved by user.